Privacy policy

 Under certain U.S. state privacy laws (including the California Consumer Privacy Act as amended by the CPRA), the use of cookies and tracking technologies for targeted or cross-context behavioral advertising may be treated as a "sale" or "sharing" of personal information, even if no money changes hands.

-Nightingale-Conant uses advertising cookies and pixels (including the Meta Pixel) that can result in this type of "sharing."
+Nightingale-Conant uses cookies and similar technologies — primarily analytics cookies that measure site usage — that may, under certain U.S. state-law interpretations, result in this type of "sharing," even though no money changes hands.
+We do not currently operate third-party advertising pixels (such as the Meta Pixel or Google Ads pixels) on our site.
 We do not knowingly sell or share the personal information of consumers under the age of 16.

 You can exercise your right to opt out of sale/sharing: